energyandcleanair/pm25ml/README.md

 India.
 It features a two-stage machine learning model for daily PM2.5 predictions.

-Based on *[Improved daily PM2.5 estimates in India reveal inequalities in recent enhancement of air quality]* (developed and published by Ayako Kawano other researchers at Stanford University and collaborators).
+Based on *[Improved daily PM2.5 estimates in India reveal inequalities in recent enhancement of air quality]* (developed and published by Ayako Kawano, other researchers at Stanford University, and collaborators).

 ## Project layout